TimeToogo/Pinq.Demo.Sql/Source/Compilation/Compilers/README.md

 There are four main types of compiler classes.

- - Expression compiler - for compiling the query expression trees=
+ - Expression compiler - for compiling the query expression trees.
- - Scope compiler - for compiling the query scope
+ - Scope compiler - for compiling the query scope.
  - Request compiler - for compiling the request part of the query and linking it with the scope.
  - Operation compiler - for compiling the operation part of the query and linking it with the scope.

 These classes all follow the [visitor pattern][1].

 Expression Compiler
 ===================